Risky business 2: Migraines, high blood pressure, and blood clots

-- Talk to a doctor about what birth control method is best for you.
+- Talk to your health care provider about what birth control method is best for you.
 When you go to your appointment, make sure you complete the form about your and your family’s medical history carefully and accurately.
-Make a list of your questions beforehand and go over them with your doctor.
+Make a list of your questions beforehand and go over them with your provider.

 Now, some good news